Existence, uniqueness, and universality of global dynamics for the fractional hyperbolic $\Phi^4_3$-model: Local well-posedness with Gaussian initial data

 \subsection{Proof of local well-posedness}

-In this subsection, we show local well-posedness of the equation \eqref{SfNLW11} for $v$.
-Since the same argument will be used later again in Section \ref{SEC:GWP}, we show a more general local well-posedness result.
-We recall that if $X_1$ and $X_2$ are two Banach spaces, then the space $X_1 + X_2$ induced by the norm
+In this subsection, we prove local well-posedness statement in Proposition~\ref{PROP:LWP}.
+In fact, since the same argument will be used later again in Section~\ref{SEC:GWP}, we show a more general local well-posedness result.